c-arthurs/QuArray/docs/Input files.rst

 Right - Image of the second tab.

 The first tab contains 1 where a core is present and 0 where there is no core.
-There should be nothing in the rest of the document
+There should be nothing in the rest of the document.

 The second tab contains pathology info and is used to make a figure if needed.
 This is not necessary to run the program.
+The tab does not have to be named *Pathology* but should be in the second tab location.
 T and N stand for Tumour and Normal respectively.